Self-contained Breathing Apparatus (SCBA) Market

 The industry in China is predicted to grow at a CAGR of 1.8% from 2025 to 2035, the fastest among major economies.
 Growth is fueled by rising regulatory oversight from the State Administration of Work Safety.

-Fire brigades in Tier-1 cities like Beijing, Shenzhen, and Guangzhou are proactively replacing old respiratory units with models that have air pressure telemetry, quick cylinder exchanges, and built-in communication.
-Compliance with safety in dangerous industries like mining and petrochemicals is another major demand driver.
+Fire brigades in Tier-1 cities, such as Beijing, Shenzhen, and Guangzhou, are proactively replacing their old respiratory units with models that feature air pressure telemetry, quick cylinder exchanges, and built-in communication capabilities.
+Compliance with safety standards in high-risk industries, such as mining and petrochemicals, is another major demand driver.

 China's policy drive towards industrial safety improvements and urban resilience is driving bulk government purchases.
 Local manufacturers are ramping up production and incorporating localized tech features to satisfy both national standards and minimal global benchmarks.